HamiltonMultimedia/hello-world/README.md

 I'm not quite sure why.
 I relly try to maintain a positive attitude and outlook on life.
 Maybe that's what's confusing to them?
+That's ok they don't have to understand me.